 by Jon Pither

-This post is part of our Clojure In series, taking an in depth look at companies that have adopted Clojure from across Europe.
+This post is part of our Clojure In series, taking an in-depth look at companies across Europe who have adopted Clojure.
 In this article we look at Swirrl; a UK software house providing a Linked Data Platform.

 Clojure is still perceived as new, but there's nothing we've tried to do and found we couldn't.

 Swirrl is a Manchester based software development company that provides a Linked Data platform used by regional and national government organisations to publish their data.

 Data is uploaded onto Swirrl's PublishMyData platform where it is stored as five star open data, a highly connected format that allows every statistical observation to be linked and viewed in context.
 Once data is uploaded, users can browse the diverse data-sets available to them and create custom views such as time-series or maps, or they can make use of PublishMyData's extensive API to extract data, including the ability to submit graph based SPARQL queries.

 Swirrl has created Grafter, an open source ETL (Extract-Transform-Load) library for converting large tabular data-sets (usually supplied as CSV/Excel) into Linked Data whilst also providing interop with Linked Data systems.

 Grafter is where the heavy crunching and transformation of data happens and this is where Clojure was first used in the company.
 They have also created a 'git for Linked Data’' service called Drafter, where incoming RDF queries and outgoing RDF triples are parsed and rewritten so that users can view unpublished 'draft data' ahead of committing and publishing.